 The founder took a new approach to manufacture, with a focus on sustained passion and all-in authenticity, rather than mere profits, which many “older” brands are yet to learn.

 Vibe Kayaks has a simple belief – “No Drama.
 Just Adventure – For Everyone” – that rules every aspect of the company.
-This laidback, relaxed approach, and the Vibe Tribe community that the brand built along the way has quickly made it the go-to brand for outdoor enthusiasts – looking for a sit-on-top kayak.
+This laidback, relaxed approach, and the Vibe Tribe community that the brand built along the way has quickly made it the go-to brand for outdoor enthusiasts – and those into kayak fishing.

 Today, Vibe Kayaks is a leading fishing kayak brand that blends good looks, durability, versatility, great features, and affordability.